Edit mode

 Shape properties

-To edit properties of placed shapes, first select the desired shape on the worksheet by clicking on it and then open the Properties panel on the right hand side.
+To edit properties of placed shapes, first select the desired shape on the worksheet by clicking on it and then open the Details panel on the right hand side and select the Properties tab.

 The different properties of the shape are grouped thematically.
 Changes are saved automatically.